ArkinSolomon/xpkg-docs/docs/registry-api/routes/packages/new.md

 - packageId
   - Type: `string`
   - Requied: **Yes**
-  - Description: The identifier of the new package.
+  - Description: The partial identifier of the new package.
 Whitespace on the edges will be trimmed, and will be converted to lowercase.
 Must be between 6 and 32 characters long (inclusive).
 - description
   - Type: `string`
   - Required: **Yes**